victory-css/victory.css/README.md

 - `Element.matches`
 - `Element.closest`
 - Only uses CSS3 syntax to `::before` and `::after` pseudo elements
-- Removed fallback for IE8
+- No fallback for IE8

 With the standard version you will be able to support users accessing your site from an older mobile phone or older browser.